 - ½ teaspoon vanilla extract

-Step 2: Make the cherry filling: In a medium plastic bowl, mix together sugar, cornstarch, and salt.
+Step 2: Make the cherry filling: In a medium plastic bowl, mix sugar, cornstarch, and salt.
 Stir in cherries.
-Add lemon juice and zest, vanilla extract, and Kirsch and mix to combine.
+Add lemon juice and zest, vanilla extract, and Kirsch and combine.
 Set aside for 10 minutes.

 Step 5: Bake for 15 minutes, then reduce heat to 375F and continue baking until the crust is golden brown and juices are bubbling through the slits, about 40-50 minutes longer.
 Cover the edges of the pie loosely with foil if it starts browning too much while baking.

-Step 6: Allow pie to cool for at least 4 hours before serving so that the filling can set.
+Step 6: Allow pie to cool for at least 4 hours before serving to set the filling.
 Store pie in the fridge for up to 3 days.